apache/gravitino/docs/jdbc-postgresql-catalog.md

 ---
-title: "How to use Gravitino to manage JDBC PostgreSQL metadata"
+title: "How to use Gravitino to manage JDBC PostgreSQL catalog"
 slug: /jdbc-postgresql-catalog
 keywords:
 - jdbc